PeggyJV/cellar-contracts/src/modules/adaptors/Balancer/README.md

 > \*\*tl;dr - THE PURPOSE OF THIS REPO IS TO FACILITATE DISCUSSION AROUND A UNIVERSAL BALANCER POOL ADAPTOR.
 THIS PR FOCUSES ON USING A STABLEPOOL ADAPTOR AS THE FIRST EXAMPLE AS OTHER ADAPTORS CAN BE CREATED FOR DIFFERENT POOL TYPES.
 The end result will be an interface, and implementation code w/ a couple specific virtual (override-able) functions for bespoke aspects per Yield Aggregator project (such as pricing, whitelisting mutative contracts, etc.).

-> Questions are to be discussed async within "Issues" or informally within the private TG chat.
-Reach out to 0xEinCodes if you are interested in being involved with general, open-source ERC 4626 Adaptor work with this initiative.\*\*
+> Questions are to be discussed async within "Issues" or informally within the private Telegram chat.
+Reach out to 0xEinCodes (@EinCodes on Telegram) if you are interested in being involved with general, open-source ERC 4626 Adaptor work with this initiative.\*\*

 > _Also, this is a wip integration.
 None of this code or concepts are to be used, and are not finalized (thus the TODOs scattered through the markdown right now)._